What are viral hemorrhagic fevers?

 Patients receive supportive care for relief of symptoms.
 Certain antiviral medications have been effective in treating some patients with certain types of viral hemorrhagic fever.

 How can viral hemorrhagic fever be prevented?

 The best way to prevent viral hemorrhagic fevers is to avoid contact with infected rodents and arthropods.
 Person-to-person transmission can be reduced by avoiding close physical contact with infected people and their body fluids.
-Vaccines are available for the viral hemorrhagic fevers called yellow fever and Argentine hemorrhagic fever.
+Vaccines are available for the viral hemorrhagic fevers called yellow fever and Argentine hemorrhagic fever, and are under development for the Ebola virus.
 Infection control techniques include isolating infected individuals and wearing protective clothing.

 Could viral hemorrhagic fevers be used for bioterrorism?

 Yes.
 Many hemorrhagic fever viruses are considered possible bioterrorism agents because they are highly infectious, can be aerosolized (made airborne), and would cause serious illness in the target population.

 How can I get more information about viral hemorrhagic fever?

 - If you have concerns about viral hemorrhagic fever, contact your healthcare provider.